seansweda/mutter-push/README.md

 ### Privacy Policy ###

-The Mutter Push ZNC Server records the following items of data for logging and diagnostic purposes:
+The Mutter Push ZNC Server records the date and time of each transaction.

-* Date/Time
-* APNS Token